disguyindisguise/My-First-Repo/README.md

 - 👋 Hi, I’m @disguyindisguise.
-- 👀 I’m interested in psycholinguistics.
+- 👀 I’m interested in research in psycholinguistics.
-- 🌱 I’m currently learning good'ole python to get started.
+- 🌱 I’m currently taking the IBM Data Science Certification.
 - 📫 How to reach me?
 I'll let you know.

 <!---